marcosgambeta/harbourpp-v1/CODESTYLE.md

 Whenever possible, the `bool` type (`true` and `false`) is used instead of `HB_BOOL` (`HB TRUE` and `HB_FALSE`).

+## \#define vs constexpr

+Whenever possible, constexpr is used instead of #define.

+Info from Google IA:

+Here is a comparison between #define and constexpr:

+\#define:

+    Is a preprocessor directive that performs text substitution before compilation.
+    Does not perform type checking, making it less safe.
+    Can be used for various purposes, including conditional compilation and defining constants.
+    Can lead to unexpected behavior due to its simple text substitution nature.
+    Macros do not have scope, and they can be replaced anywhere in the code.
+    It is generally recommended to avoid #define when modern alternatives are available.

+constexpr:

+    Is a keyword that declares a variable or function whose value can be evaluated at compile time.
+    Provides type safety, as it requires a specific data type.
+    Can be used to create named compile-time constants.
+    Can be used for functions that can be evaluated at compile time.
+    It ensures that the value is determined during the compilation phase.
+    It can be used in contexts where compile-time constants are required, such as array sizes and template arguments.
+    constexpr implies const.

+Key Differences:

+    \#define is a preprocessor directive, whereas constexpr is a language feature.
+    \#define performs text substitution, while constexpr performs compile-time evaluation with type checking.
+    constexpr is preferred over #define for defining constants due to its safety and type checking.
+    constexpr functions can be recursive while \#define macros cannot.
+    \#define can be more flexible in certain contexts, but constexpr is safer and more reliable.

+In summary:
+constexpr is a modern C++ feature that provides a safer and more reliable alternative to \#define for defining compile-time constants and performing compile-time computations.
+It is recommended to use constexpr whenever possible to avoid the potential issues associated with \#define.

 ## More info

 This document is a work in progress.
 You can use the section below to discuss about the topics above or related topics: